LOST-STATS/lost-stats.github.io/Time_Series/Time-Series-Plotting.md

 ## Also Consider

-  - LIST OF OTHER TECHNIQUES THAT WILL COMMONLY BE USED ALONGSIDE THIS PAGE’S TECHNIQUE
-  - Consider using standard plotting packages if your plots are just downloaded data (e.g., if you have downloaded GDP data over time, a basic plotter can be used)
+  - If your plots need not be turned into time series objects (e.g., if you have downloaded GDP data over time), a basic plotter can be used
       - With that being said, these techniques will work for these types of plots as well
+      - Some plotting packages may be perfectly fine handling time series objects
   - You can try to convert your objects back into an object type that is more suitable for other plotting